Hodgkin Lymphoma – Brief Information

 The following characteristics of Hodgkin lymphoma represent important prognostic factors and major criteria for treatment planning:

-• stage of the disease: the extent of the disease in- and outside the lymphatic tissue as well as the presence (or absence) of other stage-defining factors (such as B-symptoms, elevated erythrocyte sedimentation rate, high tumour load) are crucial for assigning a patient to the appropriate treatment level, Three treatment levels are currently being differentiated, considering patients with early, medium and advanced stages of the disease.
+• stage of the disease: The extent of the disease in- and outside the lymphatic tissue as well as the presence (or absence) of other stage-defining factors (such as B-symptoms, elevated erythrocyte sedimentation rate, high tumour load) are crucial for assigning a patient to the appropriate treatment level, Three treatment levels are currently being differentiated, considering patients with early, medium and advanced stages of the disease.
 Treatment intensities differ accordingly.
 This risk-adapted approach provides a strategy by which also patients with advanced stages of the disease have a chance of cure.

 Types of Hodgkin Lymphoma

-1. Nodular lymphocyte-predominant Hodgkin lymphoma (LPHL)
+2. Nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL)

 Stages of Hodgkin Lymphoma

 Staging of Hodgkin lymphoma is crucial for both treatment planning and estimating prognosis.
 The stage of the disease is primarily assessed based on its spread at the time of initial diagnosis.
 It describes which lymph node regions of the body are involved and how many.
-Staging also helps to assess whether the disease has spread to organs outside the lymphatic system (extranodal or extralymphatic disease).
-If such extralymphatic disease involves a single extralymphatic organ / site that lies adjacent to a known involved lymph node site, it is noted by an “E” (please see below).

 The stages of Hodgkin lymphoma are classified according to the updated Ann Arbor staging system using the terms I through IV as shown in the following table: